tytydraco/yessleep/out/My_great_grandmother_kept_saying_she_was_gonna_Get_Me.md

 Tell me to get lost like a little goat, who’s been hit in the head with a tire iron and left for dead in the desert.

 Here was the deal.

-Grandma had diabetes and had to have one of her legs removed, which happened, but unfortunately, the leg that got removed was the good one so then, then they had to take the bad one once they figured out the fubar.
+Grandma had diabetes and had to have one of her legs removed, which happened, but unfortunately, the leg that got removed was the good one, so then, then they had to take the bad one once they figured out the fubar.

-Now two personal injury lawyers later it seem grandma was sitting on about $14 million with interest because there was shenanigans with the departure or discovery.
+Now, two personal injury lawyers and a decade later, it seem grandma was sitting on about $14 million with interest because there was shenanigans with the departure or discovery.
 At least that’s what I heard my uncle Ernie say.

 Uncle Ernie was constipated real bad from that low carb diet.

 Aunty Gin was looking for the Metamucil and they had it but not the orange one and he got a bad temper uncle Ernie do, and he act like he wants to kick the goat in the cat, but he always choke the chicken and leave it at that..

 Anyway, so grandma Carrie, she all fucked up, but she won’t die.
-Talking about her legacy and every time she do lights be flickering and Herbie be whining something terrible.
+Talking about her legacy and every time she do that lights be flickering and Herbie be whining something terrible in the corner.

-And now, here I am, plain old Dolores in the sixth grade, whose life seems to be dedicated to wiping Carrie’s heinie,  getting her her beer, dealing with her allergies and sputum projectiles, just trying to keep my family together because they can’t touch the money till grandma die.
+And now, here I am, plain old Dolores in the sixth grade, whose life seems to be dedicated to wiping Carrie’s heinie,  getting her her beer, dealing with her allergies and sputum projectiles, basically just trying to keep my family together because they can’t touch the diabetes money till grandma Carrie die.

 And gram no fool, and cause she say I can’t take it with me but you gotta wait for it and they always be arguing about keeping her here, at home in the attic, away from what Ernie call, “them rest home vultures.”
 He kept saying Dolores can, “get her her beer.”

-You gotta wait for it, Grammy Carrie say.
+You gotta wait for it.
+I gonna get you, Dolores.

+Grammy Carrie say.
 Dolores you gotta wait and I gonna get you.
-Then Carrie pointed the crooked finger at me and I heard a light bulb pop.
+Then Carrie pointed the crooked finger at me and I heard a light bulb pop in the hallway casting her sore covered face in flickering shadow play.

 “Wait for it and take care of grandma cause grandma took care of you all so grandma gonna keep taking care of you all until you all taken care of real good.